ErsjanKeri/Eliza/Tasks.md

 *Priority: HIGH - Core User Interface*

 ### **Sidebar Implementation**
-- [ ] **Implement proper chat sidebar functionality** - The sidebar button is currently not showing! not sure if it works properly!
+- [X] **Implement proper chat sidebar functionality** - The sidebar button is currently not showing! not sure if it works properly!

-- [ ] **Redesign top chat bar layout** - Position RAG toggle on far left (simple toggle saying "RAG enhanced"), place model picker in center, place sidebar button on far right, all in same row with proper spacing and alignment
+- [X] **Redesign top chat bar layout** - Position RAG toggle on far left (simple toggle saying "RAG enhanced"), place model picker in center, place sidebar button on far right, all in same row with proper spacing and alignment

-- [ ] **Remove current RAG toggle background styling** - Replace current large background RAG component with simple toggle, clean up excessive styling, ensure minimal and clean design
+- [X] **Remove current RAG toggle background styling** - Replace current large background RAG component with simple toggle, clean up excessive styling, ensure minimal and clean design

+- [ ] Toggle for RAG leads to that the model picker in the middle is not centereed anymore! need to re-center it!

 ### **Chat Functionality**

+- [ ] **Implement exercise context as system prompt together with RAG** - Add question text and answer options as system prompt context for exercise help, ensure AI recognizes both question and selected answer, modify prompt engineering to include exercise context directly (for example opening a chat in the get exercise help, the model should know the exercise and alternatives and its solution and what the user had chosen from the context!!), and currently need to make sure the RAG for exercise works! !

 - [ ] **Add stop button to chat interface** - Implement stop/cancel button for ongoing AI responses, add proper response cancellation logic, provide immediate response stopping when button is pressed (search here exactly how Gallery does it! and copy them!)

+- [ ] **Add image upload functionality in the chat!** - chat messages from user should support image upload (this will require augmentation to the messages data types as well) but this is a very easy feature, Gallery provides an example with image upload in the chat!

-- [ ] **Ensure RAG slider positioning works** - Verify RAG toggle functions properly in new left position, maintain RAG enhancement functionality, ensure toggle state persistence
+- [ ] **Ensure RAG slider positioning works** - Verify RAG toggle functions properly in new left position, maintain RAG enhancement functionality, ensure toggle state persistence, or does RAG persist between chats?

+- [ ] **Proper Sidebar styling and functionality** - sidebar is currently ugly, having icons and accordion functionality and connection with the database not properly set up!
+Chat messages not properly connected with the app! requires replacement of the emojis with proper icons and styling! and proper data managing!

+- [ ] **Request video button** whenever an image is included in the input chat from student, the button to request a video must be disabled!

 ---